Cenovus Energy reports third-quarter loss

-(Reuters) - Cenovus Energy (CVE.TO) reported a loss for the third quarter compared with a profit a year earlier, hit by higher expenses and a fall in Canadian crude prices.
+Oct 31 (Reuters) - Cenovus Energy reported a loss for the third quarter compared with a profit a year earlier, hit by higher expenses and a fall in Canadian crude prices.

 The company’s net loss was C$242 million ($184 million), or 20 Canadian cents per share, in the third quarter ended Sept.
 30, compared with a profit of C$275 million, or 22 Canadian cents per share, a year earlier.